Code-Institute-Submissions/M2-CI-Interactive-FrontEnd-Development/README.md

 <h2>How I built the game</h2>

+I started by creating a 4 x 4 grid game board to hold 16 cards with a HP icon on their front and red backgrounds (later added the 'bolt' icon to all cards) After styling I then created an array from .overlay-text and .cards HTML collections, then added a lop and event listeners to both.
+Folowing this I went ahead and set up the controllers for the audio with a constructor function.
+Likewise, I used constructor function to create a new instance of hPFun were I set the time for the game to 60 seconds and the move count to 0.
+Then created a function to start the game

 <h2>Project goals</h2>
-<p>Being huge Harry Potter fans in my house I decided to create a page with simple games around this theme.
+Being huge Harry Potter fans in my house I decided to create a page with simple games around this theme.
-HP Fun started as a memory game with the mere goal to entertain the player, then moved onto creating a basic sorting hat experience and a quotes generator.</p>
+HP Fun started as a memory game with the mere goal to entertain the player, then moved onto creating a basic sorting hat experience and a quotes generator.

 <h2>Player goals</h2>
 <ul>